 Hunter orange is not required on WMA or Corps of Engineers tracts designated archery-only, unless otherwise indicated.

 Legal hours for hunting are 30 minutes before sunrise until 30 minutes after sunset, except alligators, raccoons, opossums, foxes, coyotes, bobcats and feral hogs which may be hunted at night.
 Any light used to hunt raccoons, opossums, foxes, bobcats or feral hogs must be carried on the body of the hunter, affixed to a helmet or hat worn by the hunter, or be part of a belt system worn by the hunter.
 There is no voltage restriction on such lights.
 Sunrise and sunset times are available on the Outdoors GA App and can be found here: http://aa.usno.navy.mil/.
-Legal hours for migratory bird hunting conform to federal regulations.
+Legal hours for migratory bird hunting conform to federal regulations, see Migratory Bird Regulations.

 Hunting for all species of wildlife is prohibited on the portion of Morgan Falls Lake (Bull Sluice) lying within Fulton Co. and in Willeo Creek.
 Counties, or parts of counties, not specifically open by law or regulation are closed to hunting.
-Counties open for hunting do not include lands within WMAs, PFAs, State Parks, or other State/Federal lands, except when those lands are specifically opened.
+Counties open for hunting do not include lands within WMAs, PFAs, State Parks, or other State/Federal lands, except when those lands are specifically open.